braziljs/eloquente-javascript/03_functions.md

 {{index verbosity}}

-There's no very good reason to have both arrow functions and `function` expressions in the language.
+There's no deep reason to have both arrow functions and `function` expressions in the language.
 Apart from a minor detail, which we'll discuss in [Chapter ?](object), they do the same thing.
 Arrow functions were added in 2015, mostly to make it possible to